tengmx/tengmx.github.io/pages/software.md

 An R/GitHub package for detecting internal structural alterations of super enhancers (SE) based on ChIP-seq data.
 Four types of internal alterations in addition to overall activity changes of SEs can be identified with this tool.
-In our publication, we have demostrated the distinct functional [characteristics of the different SE alterations](https://doi.org/10.1093/nar/gkac141).
+In our publication, we have demonstrated the distinct functional [characteristics of the different SE alterations](https://doi.org/10.1093/nar/gkac141).
 This tool has high sensitivity on detecting SE internal alterations, thus is highly recommended if you are interested in comparing super